Joost van der Hoeven

 Read this page to get an overview of the Adobe Media Encoder workspace, including the Encoding panel and the Preset Browser.

-Adobe Media Encoder functions as an encoding engine for Adobe Premiere Pro, Adobe After Effects, Adobe Audition, Adobe Character Animator, and Adobe Prelude.
-You can also use Adobe Media Encoder as a stand-alone encoder.
+Adobe Media Encoder is an encoding engine for Adobe Premiere Pro, Adobe After Effects, Adobe Audition, and Adobe Character Animator.

 For an overview of using all the features in Adobe Media Encoder, see this video by Jan Ozer.

 Using Adobe Media Encoder, you can export videos to video-sharing websites like YouTube and Vimeo, devices ranging from professional tape decks to DVD players, mobile phones, and high-definition TV sets.